jaypoojara/to-do-list/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add the following environment variables:
+3. Create a `.env` file in the root directory and add the following environment variables: (Database should be MySQL)
     ```dotenv
     DB_USERNAME=
     DB_PASSWORD=